zagaran/sample-django-app/readme.md

 ## Creating a new ECS environment

 1. Create an ECR repository
-2. Build and push the docker file to it (ECR provides docker commands for this)
+2. Build and push an initial docker file to it (ECR provides docker commands for this).
 3. Create a bucket for holding terraform config
 4. Create an SES identity and from email (if using SES)
 5. Create an AWS certificate manager certificate for your domain